+In this section, we provide a brief introduction of the SFA method, which is a parametric and stochastic econometric model, which can separate non-efficiency terms from random factors.
 However, due to regional economic development imbalance, terrain conditions, industrial structure differences, there are regional and structural power grid development imbalance in China.
-Which means there will be heterogeneity factors affecting the both service efficiency (SE) and technical efficiency (TE) in the process of power grid construction and operation.
+Which means there will be heterogeneity factors affecting both service efficiency (SE) and technical efficiency (TE) in the process of power grid construction and operation.
 If these factors are not considered, the efficiency measurement results will be deviated.
 Therefore, SFA is more suitable for this kind of efficiency research which needs to consider the heterogeneity factors.
-Further more, we will analyse both SE and TE of power grid companies by comparing many years' data, so a panel data model is a necessity.
+Further more, we will analyse both SE and TE of power grid companies by comparing data for different periods, so a panel data model is a necessity.